 MENTORSHIP PROGRAM

-2024 APPLICATIONS ARE OPEN NOW
+2024 APPLICATIONS ARE NOW CLOSED.

 All Student & Assistant/Emerging Members who join Image Makers Association Australia on or before 31st MAY 2024 are eligible to apply to be mentored by one of Australia’s pre-eminent photographers who have generously donated their time to support the development and evolution of emerging talent in Australia.